lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 glEnable(GL_DEPTH_TEST);
 ```

 By setting this line we prevent fragments that cannot be seen, because they are behind other objects, to be drawn.
 Before a fragment is drawn its $$z$$ value is compared with the $$z$$ value of the z-buffer.
 If it has a higher $$z$$ value (it’s far away) than the $$z$$ value of the buffer it’s discarded.
-Remember that this is done in screen space, so we are comparing the $$z$$ value of a fragment given a apir of $$x$$ and $$y$$ coordinates in screen space, that is in the range $$[0, 1]$$.
-The $$z$$ value is also in that range.
+Remember that this is done in screen space, so we are comparing the $$z$$ value of a fragment given a pair of $$x$$ and $$y$$ coordinates in screen space, that is in the range $$[0, 1]$$.
+Thus, the $$z$$ value is also in that range.
-The presence of the depth buffer is the reason why to clear the screen before performing any render operation we clear not only the colour but the depth information also.
+The presence of the depth buffer is the reason why we need to clear the screen before performing any render operation.
+We need to clear not only the colour but the depth information also:

 ```java
 public void clear() {